ayush1481-ui/2.Airbnb/README.md

     ```

 5.  **Access the Application:**
-    Open your browser and navigate to `http://localhost:3000` (or whatever port your React app runs on).
+    Open your browser and navigate to `http://localhost:3000`

 ---